Login

 5.Do any exemptions apply to the property transfer tax?

-In Switzerland, most cantons and municipalities levy a property transfer tax when ownership of a property is transferred.
+In Switzerland, most cantons and communes levy a property transfer tax when ownership of a property is transferred.
 It is due when the change is reported to the land registry.
-The precise rules relating to change of ownership are the responsibility of the cantons or municipalities.
+The precise rules relating to change of ownership are the responsibility of the cantons or communes.

 In some cantons, the property transfer tax has the character of a mixed tax.
 Unlike an ordinary administrative fee, the mixed tax is a charge that is higher than is necessary to cover the cost of the administrative activity.
 The fact that it differs from the actual administrative costs is what makes this charge a tax from a legal perspective.